strongloop/microgateway/policies/invoke/README.md

 ## Invoke

 #### Overview
-The invoke policy is capable of calling to a backend or acting as a proxy
+The invoke policy is capable of calling an api.

+By default, the invoke policy sends data in `context.message` and receives data in `context.message` from the api.
+After the returning of the invoke policy, the content of `context.message` is updated.
+Check the `statusCode`, `reasonPhrase`, `headers`, and `body` in the `context.message` for the returned result.

 #### Properties
 See the `policy.yml`